javascript-tutorial/en.javascript.info/2-ui/1-document/6-basic-dom-node-properties/article.md

 // The colon means that it inherits from HTMLElement interface HTMLInputElement: HTMLElement {

-  // such elements have string properties
+  // string properties
   // accept, alt, autocomplete, value attribute DOMString accept;
   attribute DOMString alt;
   attribute DOMString autocomplete;
   attribute DOMString value;

-  // and the boolean property autofocus attribute boolean autofocus;
+  // and the boolean property: autofocus attribute boolean autofocus;
   ...
   // and also the method select(),
-  // that returns no value ("void") void select();
+  // "void" means that that returns no value void select();
   ...
 }